Private-Sector Pension Plan Assets and Liabilities

-The actuarial valuation report must present the assets and liabilities of a pension plan on a going concern basis and on a solvency basis.
+The actuarial valuation report of a private-sector pension plan must present the assets and liabilities of a plan on a going concern basis and on a solvency basis.

-Since 1 January 2016, the plan assets and liabilities determined using the above two approaches have excluded:
+The plan assets and liabilities using the above approaches exclude:

 • Assets must include the value of irrevocable standby letters of credit that do not exceed 15% of the liabilities on a going concern basis.